mcjamesloon/FVTT_Docker/Scripts/README.md

 ## General Installation Guide:
 1. Ensure that the FVTT server is functional.
 2. Make a backup of the FVTT files.
-Directions for this can be found [here](https://github.com/mcjamesloon/FVTT_Docker#backing-up-the-server)
+Directions for this can be found [here](docs/Backup.md)
-3. Download the script.
+3. Download the script to the appropriate directory.
    > Command:
    ```
    wget <RAW link to script>